 Each part of the SEBoK is divided into KAs, which are groupings of information with a related theme.
 The KAs in turn are divided into topics.
 This KA contains the following topics:

 - History of Systems Science - Systems Approaches

-The following diagram summarizes the relationships between Systems Science (glossary) and other sections of the SEBoK
+The following diagram summarizes the relationships between systems science and other sections of the SEBoK